sci-oer/oo-course-wiki/java/helloWorld.md

 				message = theMessage;
     }

+    @Override
-	  public void sayHello(){
+	public String toString(){
-       System.out.println(message);
+       return message;
     }

 }
 ````
-The example above [defines a class](/ooConcepts/classes) that has a [instance variable](/ooConcepts/variables) that contains the message, a constructor for establishing the message value, and an [instance method](/ooConcepts/methods) for printing the message.
-What it does not contain is that [main method](/java/mainMethod) that was previously mentioned.
+The example above [defines a class](/ooConcepts/classes) that has a [instance variable](/ooConcepts/variables) that contains the message, a constructor for establishing the message value, and an [instance method](/ooConcepts/methods) for returning the message to the calling program.
+The instance method is named `toString()` and is a method that every class should have.
+What this class does not contain is that [main method](/java/mainMethod) that was previously mentioned.

 That main method could go in the same class definition, or in any other class definition.
 It would look something like this: